dm03514/information-management-matrix/README.md

 CURR Capability
 ```
-SELECT * from capability where name="node-mongo-driver"
+SELECT * from capability
+WHERE name="node-mongo-driver"
 GROUP BY (target, version)
 ORDER BY create_time DESC;
 ```